https://github.com/TheClimateCorporation/mandoline.git

 Note that this slab is defined independently of any variable in a Mandoline dataset.
 It contains array values that can potentially be assigned to a subsection of a variable, but it does not inherently represent an assignment operation.
 If you were to attempt to write this slab to a specific variable in a dataset (as you will do later in this tutorial), Mandoline would fail the attempted write if any of the following conditions were not satisfied:

-to match the data
+"float" to match the data

-).To populate a large variable, you will need to perform distributed writes with multiple slabs, where each slab fits in the memory of a single process but the collection of all slabs is prohibitively large.
+type of the slab (Float/TYPE).To populate a large variable, you will need to perform distributed writes with multiple slabs, where each slab fits in the memory of a single process but the collection of all slabs is prohibitively large.
 The Slab write interface of Mandoline is designed to support this use case.

 To successfully write to a variable, a slab does not need to coincide

-with the chunks that are defined by :chunk-dimensions
+with the chunks that are defined by :chunk-dimensions in the dataset's

 metadata map.
 Mandoline automatically partitions a slab into (possibly